Austrian Artillery Equipment

 The ammunition wagons had four wheels and the bodies were made of wicker-work, with a waterproof oilskin cover, to reduce their weight as much as possible.
 All items of a gun and supporting vehicles, were branded with the same serial number, to aid accounting procedures.

 The guns and vehicles were painted in dark yellow, with black ironwork, to protect them against the weather.
+However, in 1757, Horace St. Paul observed that the guns of the Niederländ Feldartillerie were painted blue instead of the yellow found with the German artillery.

 Das Heer Maria Theresias (Albertina), reprinted in Vienna, 1973